Animal Farm: Comic strip

 In 1950, Norman Pett and his writing partner Don Freeman were secretly hired by the Information Research Department, a secret department of the Foreign Office, to adapt Animal Farm into a comic strip.
 This comic was not published in the United Kingdom but ran in Brazilian and Burmese newspapers.

 Video game

-Developers Nerial and The Dairymen released a game based on the book in December 2020, entitled Orwell's Animal Farm, for Windows, macOS, iOS and Android in coordination with the Orwell Estate.
+Orwell's Animal Farm is a video game based on the book, developed by Nerial and The Dairymen and released in 2020, with permission from the Orwell Estate.
+The game is available on Windows, macOS, iOS, and Android.